Saturday, December 12, 2009

 The next day, the rest of the battalion moved further north to Pyongyang, capital of North Korea, and was given the mission of securing the MSR from Kaesong to Pyongyang and clearing the area of guerillas.

 At the outskirts of the town of Miudong, the battalion fought its first pitched battle, this against a North Korean battalion, killing 50 while losing one man.
-"The Battle of Miudong/Singye” was the first battle fought, and won, by the Philippines on foreign soil.
+"The Battle of Miudong” was the first battle fought, and won, by the Philippines on foreign soil.

 In a bold raid on November 5, a five-man commando team led by Lt.
 Venancio “Bonny” Serrano captured 77 North Korean soldiers and sympathizers plus arms and ammunition.
+The "gung ho" Lt.
+Serrano was to earn a reputation for fearlessness that made him one of the most colorful Filipino soldiers in the Korean War.

 Bitter winter